ethereum/remix-project/libs/remix-ws-templates/src/templates/simpleEip7702/README.md

 This section explains how to run this project.
 We are going to assign a piece of code to an EOA:

-- Open and Comple the file `EmptyAccount.sol`.
+- Open and Comple the file `Example7702.sol`.
 - From the `Run and Deploy` module switch the `Remix VM (pectra)` provider.
 - Deploy the contract above (this will be deployed to the in-browser blockchain)
 - Copy the address of the contract to the clipboard.